library-data-platform/ldp/doc/Admin_Guide.md

 ### Multitenancy

-In this guide, we refer to two types of multitenant configuration of
-LDP:
+Two kinds of multitenant configuration are relevant to LDP:

 * _General multitenancy_ is typically used for a hosting service that sets up LDP instances for multiple tenants.
 In this case, one LDP